Dubai Desert Tour

 Entertainment doesn't start immediately – you'll arrive around 6 PM and have time for activities before the shows begin at sunset.
 Depending on your package, this might include:

-• Dune bashing – The drive to camp includes 30-45 minutes of dune driving
+• Dune bashing – The drive to camp includes 30–45 minutes of dune driving in a Land Cruiser

-• Camel riding – Short rides around the camp (10-15 min)
+• Camel riding – Short rides around the camp (10–15 min).
+For first-timer tips, read our camel riding guide

-• Sandboarding – Slide down dunes on a board
+• Sandboarding – Slide down dunes on a board (it's harder than it looks)

 • Falcon photos – Photo opportunity with trained falcons

-• Arabic costume photos – Dress up in traditional clothing
+• Arabic costume photos – Dress up in traditional clothing for photos

 Best Time for Desert Safari Entertainment